 Glass Sheet Width And Positions

-Since I speculate the secret of the Liquid Glass Illusion is by shifting the glass sheet within the frame, let’s take a closer look at the glass sheet.
+I think the Liquid Glass Illusion secret is by shifting the glass sheet within the frame, let’s take a closer look at the glass sheet.

 First let’s check out the width of the glass sheet.